billpg/HashBack/README.md

 ## Next Steps
 This document is a draft version.
 I'm looking (please) for clever people to review it and give feedback.
 In particular I'd like some confirmation I'm using PBKDF2 with its fixed salt correctly.
 I know not to "roll your own crypto" and this is very much using pre-existing components.
 Almost all the security is done by TLS and the hash is there to confirm that authenticity of the authentication request.
 If you have any comments or notes, please raise an issue on this project's github.

 In due course I plan to deploy a publicly accessible test API which you could use as the other side of the exchange.
-It'd perform both the role of an authenticating server by downloading your hashes and validating them, as well as perform the role of a client requesting authentication from you and publishing a verification hash for you to download. (and yes, you could point both APIs at each other, just for laughs.)
+It'd perform both the role of an authenticating server by downloading your hashes and validating them, as well as perform the role of a client requesting authentication from you and publishing a verification hash for you to download.
+(And yes, you could point both APIs at each other, just for laughs.)

 Ultimately, I hope to publish this as an RFC and establish it as a public standard.